 Emotional Neglect in Early Childhood up to Teenager Years

-Emotionally neglectful families leave a trail of neurological and psychosomatic reactions in the body of the developing child, these are often resurging in adulthood under medicalised terms of Anxiety, Depression and Behavioural Disorders are an inflammation of the brain, those neurons being effected by "pruning" an attack of its own cells limiting the function of synapses; often in severe case of adverse childhood where not only emotional abuse but sexual and physical prevent the brain form its natural development, in cases it shrinks.
+Emotional neglect leaves a trail of neurological and psychosomatic reactions in the body of the developing child, these are often resurging in adulthood under medicalised terms of Anxiety, Depression and Behavioural Disorder inflammation of the brain, those neurons being effected by "pruning" an attack of its own cells limiting the function of synapses; often in severe case of adverse childhood where sexual and physical abuse were present it prevent the brain forming its natural development, in some cases it has shrunk.

-When your parents sufficiently neglect your emotions and emotional needs, they do not notice what you are feeling, ask about your feelings, connect with you on an emotional level, or validate your feelings enough.
-The one failure of the emotionally neglectful family is emotional.
+When parents sufficiently neglect emotional needs, they do not notice what you are feeling, ask about your feelings, connect with you on an emotional level, or validate your feelings enough.
 There may be enough hugs.
 There may be enough money.
 There may be enough food and clothing.
 But this family does not manage to provide enough emotional awareness, validation, compassion, or emotional care to the children.